arno-hartmann/openRA-AWS-Terraform/README.md

 During `plan` and `apply` you will be asked to set values for the variables.
 This can be avoided by creating a file for setting these values (see below).

-You get the IP as `output` or find the server in the multiplayer overview.
+You get the IP as `output` or find the server by the chosen name (see table of variables below) in the multiplayer overview.

 Wait about 5 minutes, while the Server is installing for gameserver to be ready.